dhogborg/atnetgo/README.md

 Using `grep` and `awk` a single value can be extracted from the output.

 ## Setup
-1. Create a Netatmo app ID: https://dev.netatmo.com/dev/createapp, use the AppID and AppSecret, perferably as environment variables (see **Options**).
+1. Create a Netatmo app ID: https://dev.netatmo.com/dev/createapp, put the ID and the Client Secret in the secrets.go file (follow instructions in secrets.example.go).
 2. Use your netatmo credentials, perferably as environment variables to avoid storing passwords in your .bash_history
 3. Run atnetgo with the `list` command to see what's on your account.
 4. Use `--station` and `--module` to specify a single module to print